Lord of the Flies

 Full Text

 Dystopia.
-Children left alone on a island revert to a violent, primitive existence showing that civilization is only a veneer.
+Boys left alone on an island revert to a violent, primitive existence showing that civilization is only a veneer.
 For a satire on political correctness using Lord of the Flies, see Joe Keohane.
-“Politically Correct ‘Lord of the Flies’.”
+“Politically Correct ‘Lord of Flies’.”
 The New Yorker (September 9, 2005). http://www.newyorker.com/humor/daily-shouts/politically-correct-lord-of-the-flies.
+A utopia preceding Golding with children stranded on an island is 1926 George.
+One following Golding with children stranded on an island trope but with girls is 1989 Wiggins.